 - Managing Editor for Cottage Times, 2005 and 2006

 - Current newsletter editor for TMAC Travels, the monthly newsletter for the Travel Media Association of Canada

-Travel Media Association of Canada (TMAC), member and past board member
+Travel Media Association of Canada (TMAC), member and board member; current co-president

 2009 and 2010 panelist with National Geographic’s Destination Stewardship survey (http://traveler.nationalgeographic.com/2009/11/destinations-rated/panelists-text)